TnTech-ECE/CapstoneStarterRepo/ProjectilePathSensor.md

   - This constraint addresses the broader impacts of current enviromental impacts of disposing batteries.
 - Constaint 5: Design a system that complies with the ANSI Z136.1 Standard
   - This constraint is required due to the use of laser sensors to determine when a projectile is launched.
 This Standards clasifies lasers as well as defines the required PPE while useing lasers.
+- Constraint 6: Use a processing unit that has the capability to support all required sensors as well as ability to connect to a ESP device.
+  - It is expected that 30 I/O ports are required to power the laser sensor array.
+The Microprocessor must be capabile of suppling sufficent power.
+Also, another port to comunicate and power the ESP device required in the wireless communication subsystem.
+## Schematic
+## Analysis